 - Purchase the complete Expat Arrivals Russia Guide (PDF)

-The weather in Russia is nearly as varied as the country is large, and expats are advised to research the climate of their specific destination to get a better idea of what to expect.
+The weather in Russia is nearly as varied as the country is large.
+Expats are advised to research the climate of their specific destination to get a better idea of what to expect.

-That said, extreme cold is by far the most consistent and outstanding characteristic of the Russian climate.
+That said, extreme cold is by far the most consistent and outstanding characteristic of the climate in Russia.
 Snowfall varies depending on location, but even in the warmer south, snow cover lasts from 60 to 80 days per year.

 Autumn and spring are pleasant but fleeting, and summers are only slightly longer.